craigknott/CEIT_Sensors_Server/README.md

-CEIT-Sensor-Network
+CEIT_Sensors_ServerCode
 ===================

-CEIT sensor network and data visualisation in 3D extending Buddhika De Seram and Roscoe Harts temperature sensor network.
+By Craig Knott

-This contains files used for server side and subscribing/republishing to MQTT topics
+This repository contains scripts to run on the server side to provide communication between Unity3D clients and the datastores.